Roseinfire/HtmlS/README.md

   import "style.css"
 ```
 #### Congratulations!
 You understood HtmlScript.
- Give project a star if you want to see more!
+ Give project a star if you would like to see more!
 ## Join development
 The simplest way to take part in this project is write new Html layout.
 Read wiki to understand additions.